ulaladungdung/zettlekasten/zDaily logs.md

 5. No. of urgent purchases (Need by date shorter than prescribed timeline) ==> we saw this data before

 1. Procurement Staff Workload: Number of RFQs (i.e. ITT and ITQ) handled by each  Procurement staff ==> RTP/RFQ per staff name
-2. Average turnaround time to complete ITQ and ITT (based on each stage of Procurement, e.g. Average time to approve the Award  Recommendation, from time of receipt of Award Recommendation))
+2. Average turnaround time to complete ITQ and ITT (based on each stage of Procurement, e.g. Average time to approve the Award  Recommendation, from time of receipt of Award Recommendation)) ==> check all the award recommendation stuff
 3. Late payments (should take into account the date that users complete the GR) ==> GR *pending*
-4. No. of PO closure not done in timely manner and unused PO funds not release for other use
+4. No. of PO closure not done in timely manner and unused PO funds not release for other use ==> PO pending